 We believe this change will improve disclosure and will give donors better information.

 Charity Intelligence recognizes that change takes time.
-We have informed charities of this upcoming policy change in March 2025.
-We hope two years notice is sufficient.
+We have informed charities of this upcoming policy change since March 2025.
+We hope two years' notice is sufficient.

-And every auditor's letter says, "a charity's management is responsibile for the presentation of its financial statements."
+Every auditor's letter says: "a charity's management is responsibile for the presentation of its financial statements."
 Canadian charities are empowered to improve transparency.

 For reference: